DerickEddington/kul/README.md

     bindings.hashmap.insert(compound_operator_form,
                             Combiner::Applicative(Box::new(pass_thru)));

-    // Parse a string that uses all of the above (and print results).
+    // Parse a string that uses all of the above and print results.

     dbg!(parse_str_with(
         "{{compound} {current-time} {# removed} {unbound form} {int -42}}",